weaviate

 cluster

-A Cluster object instance connected to the same Weaviate instance as the Client.
+Cluster object instance connected to the same Weaviate instance as the Client.
+This namespace contains all functionality to inspect the connected Weaviate cluster.

 collections

-A _Collections object instance connected to the same Weaviate instance as the Client.
+Users object instance connected to the same Weaviate instance as the Client.
+This namespace contains all functionality to manage Weaviate users.

 Initialise a WeaviateClient class instance to use when interacting with Weaviate.